 We are trying to develop a culture of inclusiveness, where people feel like they belong and are accepted.
 We’ve tried diversity training, but we haven’t gotten the results we’d hoped for.

-SOCIAL STYLEs training helps people become aware of their behavior and how they are perceived by others.
+SOCIAL STYLES diversity and inclusion training helps people become aware of their behavior and how they are perceived by others.
 They learn about their strengths and weaknesses in relation to how they communicate and connect with others.
 To encourage inclusiveness and diversity of thought, companies need to first understand the preferences of different Social Styles.
 When people embrace the “Platinum Rule” (treat others as they want to be treated) in communicating with one another, a sense of inclusion in the workplace improves.

 “The most progressive companies are shifting their focus around diversity and inclusiveness.
 They’re recognizing that the greatest benefits come from having teams of diverse thinkers who bring multiple perspectives and approaches to the table.